-This study aims to find out how many women currently measure their own blood pressure during pregnancy.
-We want to understand what the quality of the readings is likely to be; by finding out which monitors women use (because only a few monitors are recommended for use in pregnancy), how old the monitors are and how often they are measuring their blood pressure.
-We will also ask whether women are sharing their readings with doctors and midwives, and how confident they feel themselves that they are accurately measuring their own blood pressure.
+This study aimed to find out how many women currently measured their own blood pressure during pregnancy.
+We wanted to understand what the quality of the readings were likely to be; by finding out which monitors women used (because only a few monitors are recommended for use in pregnancy), how old the monitors were and how often they were measuring their blood pressure.
+We will also asked whether women were sharing their readings with doctors and midwives, and how confident they felt themselves that they were accurately measuring their own blood pressure.

-This study will look at the accuracy of women testing their urine for protein (proteinuria) in comparison to health care professional and laboratory testing.
-We will also assess the view and experiences of the pregnant women and healthcare professionals who took part.
+This study looked at the accuracy of women testing their urine for protein (proteinuria) in comparison to health care professional and laboratory testing.
+We also assessed the view and experiences of the pregnant women and healthcare professionals who took part.